AnoukSmet/Dog-Health-Tracker/README.md

 Then I used commits to git followed by "git push" to my GitHub repository.
 I've deployed this project to Heroku and used "git push heroku master" to make sure my pushes to GitHub were also made to Heroku.

+This project can be ran locally by following the following steps: ( I used Gitpod for development, so the following steps will be specific to Gitpod.
+You will need to adjust them depending on your IDE.
+You can find more information about installing packages using pip and virtual environments [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 To clone the project:

 1. From the application's repository, click the "code" button and download the zip of the repository.